Vuze VR Camera, Hands On

 The device measures 12 x 12cm square(ish), and it’s just 3cm tall.
 For those of you without a metric system converter in your head, it’s about 4.72 inches square by 1.18 inches tall.
 In other words, it fits in the palm of a large hand, but awkwardly.
 That’s not much of an issue, though; there’s a screw mount under the camera so you can mount it on a standard tripod (which is definitely the preferred method of shooting), and it also comes with a little folding handle that screws into the mount.
 Thus, you can shoot simply by grabbing the handle and holding the camera above your head.

-HumanEyes (the company that makes the Vuze) doesn’t list a weight, but it’s at least a 2-3lbs.
-It’s a bit too heavy and bulky to fit into a pants pocket, which limits its portability a tad.
+The camera weighs 430g (0.94 lbs), which is fairly light, but it’s a bit too heavy and bulky to fit into a pants pocket, which limits its portability a tad.
 For example, if you want to take the Vuze with you to shoot footage of a national monument, you can’t just stick it in your pocket; you need a purse or a backpack.
 (Or, if you’re a hipster or a true nerd, a fanny pack would do nicely.)

 There’s a hardshell carrying case that you get with the Vuze, and it’s absolutely a crucial accessory.
 The lenses on the Vuze are not protected, at all.
 Not only are they in jeopardy of being scratched if you toss it in a bag, you have to also be careful handling the thing, because your grubby fingers can smudge them, and you probably wouldn’t notice until you see your befouled footage.

 There’s a little panel on one side of the Vuze that has a rubberized cover.
 When you pop it off, it remains connected to the camera body so you don’t lose it.
 Underneath it, you’ll find the microUSB (2.0) port, which you use for both charging and data, the WiFi button, and a microSD card slot.
 (You’ll need a microSD to capture any footage.)
-You can send data over the WiFi connection, of course; it’s 802.11b/g/n 2.4GHz.
+There's a Wi-Fi connection (802.11b/g/n 2.4GHz), but it's only for controlling the camera and previewing your shots through the app.

 You also get a tiny pair of VR glasses in the package so you can see what you’ve shot after it’s been processed, and there’s a charger with a microUSB end included as well.

+One could argue about the definition of terms here, but it’s important to separate terms like “360-degree” from “VR.”
+Primarily, the difference is about depth and dimension.
+A 360-degree camera simply creates a spherical image.
+When you strap on an HMD, you can look all around and see the image, but it’s basically like sticking your head inside a bubble that has images mapped such that it makes sense to your eyes and brain.
+You can’t move around within that bubble, and you don’t get a 3D view.
+The images are essentially flat (2D); it’s just that they’re wrapped around your head.
+We would posit that 360-degree cameras are not, then, “virtual reality,” because VR should offer depth.
+A counterargument would be this question: Well, are 360-degree videos immersive?
+Yes, they are.
+If so, perhaps they should be considered “VR.”
+That’s a fair point, but when you consider what else is (now) available--360-and 180-degree, 3D cameras--the lack of 3D perhaps makes 360-degree-only cameras seem less like VR and more like...something else entirely.
+In any case, it’s important to know the difference between a 360-degree camera (spherical image) and a 360 / 3D camera (spherical image with depth perception).
+The Vuze VR camera is the latter.

 On top of the Vuze you’ll find two buttons--power and record.
 Operation, then, is quite simple.
-You press and hold the power button until the camera beeps.
+You press the power button and wait a few seconds.
 When the LED indicates that the Vuze is ready, you simply press the record button, which will make another beeping sound (in addition to the red LED) so you know it’s doing its thing.

-We noticed, though, that out in the real, loud world, the LEDs are often too dim to see easily and the beeps are too quiet.
+We noticed, though, that out in the real, loud world, the LEDs are often too dim to see easily.
 We sometimes ended up with junk footage because we were shooting when we didn’t intend to, or we missed shots because we inadvertently shut the recording off instead of turning it on.
 This is a minor issue overall, though, and certainly it’s one that HumanEyes should be able to fix in second-gen hardware.

 When you’re done shooting, you just press the record button again.
 That’s it.

-The Vuze is designed such that the stitching is performed on-device and in real time.
+You can see a sort-of preview of your content if you dump the raw video files somewhere, but the stitching will have to be done via the software.

 HumanEyes has done its best to market the Vuze that way--so easy to use that it’s more of a lifestyle accessory for the VR enthusiast on the go more than a tool that requires special knowledge and expertise--and in truth, the actual operation of the device is fairly idiot proof.
 (On/off, how hard is that?)
 In addition to stitching everything without any user input, Vuze also automatically color balances all eight cameras and even chooses focal points.